geocam/mapsetjson/mapsetjson-0.1.rst

    must be postponed until the user turns on the link's visibility.

- * When a link node becomes visible, the viewer must load the subdocument and display the top-level children of the subdocument root folder as direct children of the link node.
+ * When a link node becomes visible, the viewer must load the subdocument and should display the top-level children of the subdocument root folder as direct children of the link node.
 The viewer must not display the subdocument root folder as a separate entry.
 Interface properties of the displayed entry ("name", "open", "visibilityControl") may be specified in either the link node or the subdocument root folder, with the value of each member in the link node overriding the value in the subdocument root folder if both are